Recently after Load Testing my open source project Dropthings, I

 own.
 Because then you have a circular reference.
 If possible, do

-not try to access objects e.g. instance inside an
+not try to access objects e.g. instance

 anonymous delegate that is declared outside the delegate.
 Try